 The future of drone warfare is here

-Using 3D printing and COTS components these drones, code-named “Perdix” that can be deployed from the flare dispenser of a jet fighter.
+Using 3D printing and COTS components these drones, code-named “Perdix” can be deployed from the flare dispenser of a jet fighter.

 The landscape of commercial drones is changing rapidly.
 If you wonder what might be around the corner, take a peek into the defense industry.